By Caitlyn Armistead

 Sound loses quality when it travels through the patient’s clothing.
 You can buy the best stethoscope in the world, but if you use it over clothing, you are blocking sound from ever reaching it.
 Place the stethoscope directly on the patient’s skin, exposing the patient’s skin when necessary to auscultate a blood pressure, lung sounds or heart sounds.

-7. Learn the tricks of the trade
+7. Learn the stethoscope tricks of the trade

 When taking a patient’s blood pressure, don’t rest the patient’s arm on the stretcher rail; vibrations will travel through the person and add to the artifact.
 Place your feet on the stretcher instead of the floor so fewer vibrations will pass through your boots.
 Sometimes simply lifting your heels is sufficient.
 If you need to, shut the whole truck down so you don’t have to listen over the engine rumble.

-For hard to hear breath sounds, listen in the axillary region and press the patient’s arm down over the stethoscope to block ambient noise.
+For hard-to-hear breath sounds, listen in the axillary region and press the patient’s arm down over the stethoscope to block ambient noise.

 8. Do not adjust your ear pressure